 3. The User Experience

-Android and iOS apps offer different sets of user experiences.
+If you are how to make an Android App, both Android and iOS apps offer different sets of user experiences.
 The main factor affecting this is UI design, which differs on both platforms.
 Apple and Google both provide unique guidelines for UI design.
 These guidelines give your app or game a different look and feel depending on the platform you use.

 Android and iOS apps have differing visual impacts on their users. iOS apps create a sleek design and make you aware of the fact that you’re using a mobile app.
 On the other hand, Android apps have a more real-life design.
 This is the result of Google’s Material Design which aims to create the effect of looking at a piece of paper.
 Google’s UI elements have edges, seams and shadows to help you achieve this authentic look.